amos-kibet/systems-design/Design Patterns/Singleton.md

 #### How To.

-> Make the constructor private of the class we intned to define as singleton.
+> Make the constructor private of the class we intend to define as singleton.
 > Ensure that only a single instance of a class exists and a global point of access to it exists.

 #### Example.